ceejbot/galls-law/webrebels.md

 # [fit] a simple, testable system
 # [fit] when viewed in isolation

 ^ Gall's Law is still in force.
 We still must write simple things & build from there.
 In this case, the new simple system is the new service.
-The existing system is a tiny bit more complicated.
+The existing working system evolved slightly to be more complex.

 ---

+# [fit] best part:
 # [fit] now you can change
 # [fit] everything